PSKP-95/pskp-95.github.io/_posts/2020-04-24-neural-network-and-deep-learning.md

 y_hat = sigmoid(Z)
 ```

 Now time for **Back Propagation**.
 But it is too risky to say back propagation because in logistic regression, error is not sent back to another layer (&#128515; Only Single layer).
-For computing loss in single training example, we can formulate loss (error) function as
+For computing loss in single training example, we will use **binary cross entropy loss** and we can formulate loss (error) function as

 \\[
     L(\hat{y},y) = -(y\log({\hat{y}}) + (1-y)\log({1-\hat{y}}))